kyleam/bog/README.md

 # Workflow

-Many people use Org for taking research notes, and there are some really nice descriptions of systems people have come up with (for a few examples, see [these](http://thread.gmane.org/gmane.emacs.orgmode/78983) [threads](http://thread.gmane.org/gmane.emacs.orgmode/14756) on the Org mode mailing list).

 The Bog workflow is focused around the citekey, which is the only study information that must be included in the notes.
 This unique identifier is used as a link to the BibTeX file and other associated files.